grantmacken/xQuery-library-scaffold/README.md

 </meta>
 ```
 A 'xQuery Library project' is different from an xQuery application,
-which are usually public facing web application.
+which are usually public facing web applications.
 Such application are out of scope for this project

 Our 'xQuery Library project' scope is limited to 2 source code files